opensvc/docs.opensvc.com/source/collector.table.rst

 Pager
 =====

-This pager is displayed right of the title zone, when the table is unfolded.
-It shows the currently shown line numbers (<begin>-<end>) and the total number of lines in the dataset.
+The pager widget is displayed right of the title zone, when the table is unfolded.
+It shows the currently loaded line numbers (<begin>-<end>) and the total number of lines in the dataset.

 If next pages are available a ``>>`` link is appended, allowing to switch to the next page.

 If previous pages are available a ``<<`` link is prepended, allowing to switch to the previous page.

-Clicking on the pager opens the toolbar, where a widget allow the user to set the number of lines per page for this table.
+Clicking on the pager opens the toolbar, where a widget allows the user to set the number of lines per page for this table.
 This setting persists across logins and navigations.

 Dataset sorting
 ===============